-Sustainable Does this f financial product have a sustain able ir vest ment objective?

-investment means an

-investment in an Yes X No

-economic activity that lt wi ll make a minimum of х lt pi romotes Environmental/Social

-contributes to an environmental or sust ainable investments with an (E/S b) characteristics and while it

-social objective, envi ronmental objective: % doe s not have as its objective a

-provided that the tainable investment, it will have a

-investment does not in economic activities that

-significantly harm any qualify as environmentally imum proportion of 20% of

-environmental or sustainable under the EU sust tainable investments

-social objective and

-that the investee Taxonomy with an environmental

-companies follow objective in economic activities

-good governance in economic activities that do that qualify as environmentally

-practices. not qualify as environmentally sustainable under the EU

-sustainable under the EU Taxonomy

-Taxonomy

-The EU Taxonomy is ,

-a classification х with an environmental

-system laid down in objective in economic activities

-Regulation (EU) that do not qualify as

-2020/852, environmentally sustainable

-establishing a list of under the EU Taxonomy

-environmentally sustainable

-economic activities.

-That Regulation does Х with a social objective

-not include a list of -

-socially sustainable It wi ll make a minimum of It pi romotes E/S characteristics, but

-, economic activities. ainable investments with a - not make any sustainable

-Sustainable -

-investments with an SOCI al objective:% mve estments

-environmental

-objective might be

-aligned with the

-Taxonomy or not.
+Sustainable Does this financial product have a sustainable investment objective? investment means an investment in an •• Yes •• X No economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU in economic activities that do not qualify as environmentally sustainable under the EU The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments